foundersandcoders/jwt_workshop/Step4.md

 ## JWT workshop

-The hands on part of this workshop builds on the [oAuth workshop](https://github.com/foundersandcoders/oauth) on Monday.
+The hands on part of this workshop builds on the [OAuth workshop](https://github.com/foundersandcoders/oauth-workshop) from yesterday.

 The workshop uses the ```hapi-auth-jwt2``` and the ```jsonwebtoken``` npm packages.
 These packages handle many things under the hood.
-E.g.: Encoding and signing the different parts of the json web token is hidden form our eyes.
+E.g. Encoding and signing the different parts of the json web token is hidden form us.

-### Step 1
+### Step 1 - Query the github API

- In Step 4 (Monday's) workshop we send a POST request to the github API, and the response's body contains the access token.
+In [Step 4](https://github.com/foundersandcoders/oauth-workshop/blob/master/step4.md) of Day 1's OAuth workshop, we sent a POST request to the github API, and the body of the response contained the access token.
 This is the starting point of this workshop.

-If we want to authenticate or user with github, get their details (e.g.: name, avatar, user id).
+If we want to authenticate our user with github, we need to get their details (e.g. name, avatar, user id).
 In a real life scenario, we might want to save their details to a database (it is not part of this workshop).

 The next step is that we send a GET request to the github API, in order to get these details (that we later want to save in a JSON Web Token).